 Maintaining this household takes a lot of time.

-We cant just turn on appliances any time of the day or night.
-It seems strange, but you’ll never truly appreciate what a luxury it is to have toast at 2am.
+We can’t just turn on appliances any time of the day or night.
+It seems strange, but you’ll never truly appreciate what a luxury it is to have toast at 2 am.
 Try it.
-Next time you cant sleep, make your self some toast.
-Take a hot shower.
-Bake a cake.
-Live it up now, because night time is off time when you’re off grid.

 Everything you do is somehow tied to the rhythm of the day.